massimo-zaniboni/asterisell-v5/doc/website/configuration.rst

 redirecting all the emails originally directed to customers to an internal test email.

-Adding Payment Terms and Notes to Invoices ..........................................
+Adding payment terms and notes to invoices ..........................................

 You can customize the notes, payments terms, and so on, added inside